pgcrumley/Projects/TJBot_Drives/README.md

     exports.drive_server_port = 9999;  // by default use IP port 9999

+Run

+    sudo npm install

-Run `npm install` to prepare the node.js environment.
+to prepare the node.js environment.
 This will take some time.

 #### Run the program